-This 3-credit hour course describes the historical basis of the profession of occupational therapy.
-Occupation and occupational science are defined and their relationship to overall health is explored.
-Healthcare delivery models are explored in both traditional and emerging practice settings.
-The concepts of professional behaviors, therapeutic use of self, roles and responsibilities of an occupational therapist are introduced.
-Relationship and role delineations between the occupational therapist and occupational therapy assistant are explored.
-Students are introduced to world, national and state professional organizations.
-Standards of Practice and Code of Ethics are explored and discussed in relation to healthcare.
-General requirements of being a clinician are described.
+An examination of the historical basis of occupational therapy and the impact of occupation and occupational science on overall health is explored.
+Students are introduced to healthcare delivery models in traditional and emerging practice settings.
+Professional behaviors, therapeutic use of self, and roles and responsibilities of occupational therapists and occupational therapy assistants are discussed.
+Students will learn about professional organizations, general requirements of healthcare professionals, Standards of Practice, and Code of Ethics in relation to healthcare.
 Scholarly writing principles are reviewed.